 On-farm energy grants program

-Grants will be provided on a “dollar for dollar” cash co-contribution basis.
-Recipients are required to contribute at least 50 per cent of the total cash costs of the project.
+Grants were provided on a 'dollar for dollar' cash co-contribution basis.
+Recipients were required to contribute at least 50 per cent of the total cash costs of the project.

-On-farm energy assessments form the basis of the grant application and recommend what equipment and systems will improve energy efficiency and energy productivity.
+On-farm energy assessments provide information on equipment and systems to improve energy efficiency and energy productivity.

 Once an on-farm energy assessment is completed, what happens next?

-Applying for a free on-farm energy assessment doesn't mean you must apply for a grant or make any up-front investments.
-Undertaking an on-farm energy assessment will provide you with advice and a plan to reduce on-farm energy consumption and bills, which may not require any further upfront investments.
+Undertaking an on-farm energy assessment provides you with advice and a plan to reduce on-farm energy consumption and bills, which may not require any further upfront investments.

-Once an on-farm energy assessment is made, you might elect to make simple changes in management practices or decide to apply for a grant which could help you make equipment changes identified in the on-farm energy assessment.
+Once an on-farm energy assessment is made, you might elect to make simple changes in management practices which could help you make equipment changes identified in the on-farm energy assessment.